US Taxes for Expats Living in Austria

 Put simply, the civil and criminal penalties for many tax violations are absolutely devastating.
 Unfortunately, the civil penalties, while harsh, tend to pale in comparison to the criminal consequences.

 Tax evasion, for example, carries a potential $250,000 fine as well as a maximum prison term of five years.
 The criminal penalties for failure to file an FBAR are even more severe: a fine of up to $500,000, in addition to a maximum prison term of 10 years.
 Even comparatively “minor” tax crimes, such as failure to file a tax return, can lead to one year in prison and $100,000 in fines.

-This is precisely where the OVDP, or Offshore Voluntary Disclosure Program, enters the picture.
-While use of the term “amnesty program” is somewhat questionable, as OVDP participants are still subject to certain fines and penalties, it is objectively true that the OVDP carries a major benefit which far outweighs the risks of continued non-compliance: a significantly decreased likelihood that you will be targeted for criminal investigation and prosecution.
+This is precisely where the Streamlined Foreign Offshore Procedure, enters the picture.
+While use of the term “amnesty program” is somewhat questionable, as participants may still be subject to certain penalties and must pay the tax due plus interest, it is objectively true that the Streamlined Offshore Procedure carries a major benefit which far outweighs the risks of continued non-compliance: a significantly decreased likelihood that you will be targeted for criminal investigation and prosecution.
 The IRS encourages taxpayers to make a voluntary disclosure “because it enables them to become compliant, avoid substantial civil penalties, and generally eliminate the risk of criminal prosecution for all issues relating to tax noncompliance and failing to file FBARs.”

 If you’re a US expatriate residing in Austria, or if you are planning on expatriating to Austria in the near future, it is of the utmost importance that you review and resolve your tax liabilities and compliance issues before your tax situation worsens.
-Keep in mind you will not be permitted to participate in the OVDP once the IRS has already begun a criminal investigation into your activities.
+Keep in mind you will not be permitted to participate in the Stream Offshore Procedure once the IRS has already begun a civil investigation into your activities.